GrayWolf64/mdlstream/README.md

 Detailed workings please turn to the source file, easy to read.

-If you are a client, your first request must be fulfilled in order that your subsequent request be handled, and your subsequent request must be fulfilled so that your more subsequent request be handled.
+If you are a client, your requests are all enqueued clientside, each request action can run only if the previous one is already ran.

 # Attention